 Customer loyalty.
 Building a loyal customer base can take time, but it’s also a sign of a successful business.
 Loyal customers provide two great benefits: recurring revenue and word-of-mouth referrals.

 How do you build customer loyalty?
 Provide excellent customer service, tell the story of your company’s vision or mission, and explain the value of the products or services you sell.
 Some customers may even be loyal to small business owners who are outstanding members of their community.
 Many communities encourage people to “buy local” to support and grow the economy and help their community thrive.

-If your business is online, it''s crucial to have a strong digital presence which includes a well-functioning website, effective digital marketing, social media, and analytics.
+If your business is online, having a strong digital presence including a well-functioning website, effective digital marketing, social media and analytics is crucial to success.

-The up-front investment in a high-quality website will create a smooth customer experience, reduce potential bugs and technical issues down the road, and convey a strong brand image to your audience.
+Investing in a high-quality website up front will create a smooth customer experience, reduce potential bugs and technical issues down the road, and showcase a strong brand to your audience.

-The most successful businesses engage customers through online advertising, email and content marketing, and social media, doing so with a look and feel which are consistent across all channels.
-When launching a new website, find an expert to help you set up tracking analytics with which to monitor your digital campaign performance and customer behaviour and then optimise for success.
+The most successful businesses engage customers through online advertising, email and content marketing and social media with a consistent look and feel across all channels.
+When launching a new website, find an expert to help you set up tracking analytics so you can monitor your digital campaign performance and customer behavior and be able to optimize for success.